magmastonealex/ffproc/README.md

 FFProc
 ====

-*This project is currently undergoing a ground-up-rewrite.
-This new version is now in a usable state, but is still fairly experimental.*

 This script allows you to transcode massive media libraries to a configurable final profile.
 The goal is to be easily extensible but simultaneously simple to use.
+It will only transcode where required, unlike many other scripts out there.
+This saves on time when your compute resources are limited.

 It has sane defaults which allow you to pre-transcode media for, say, a Plex or Emby server, and have them do effectively no transcoding.
 FWIW, I can run a Plex server off an old Atom board limited only by bandwidth because I transcode everything in advance with these scripts.

 **BACK UP/COPY YOUR MEDIA BEFORE RUNNING THIS**.
-I haven't had any problem running this on my 2TB media library, but I can't guarantee this will hold true for you as well.
+I haven't had any problem running this on my 6TB media library, but I can't guarantee this will hold true for you as well.

 One of the reasons I wrote `ffproc` was to be able to distribute my transcoding workload over multiple machines.
 This does, however, require more setup.
 For a basic setup, without any sort of enqueing, all you need is ffmpeg installed.
 I'd highly reccommend installing or compiling a version with 'libfdk_aac' in it, because it results in much clearer-sounding audio compared to the stock aac encoder.